Skip to main content

 Recovering money after a rental scam depends on the payment method.
 Contact your bank, credit card provider, or payment service (e.g., PayPal) to dispute the charge.
 If sent via wire transfer or cash, recovery is difficult.
 Report the fraud to the FTC, FBI, and local authorities.

 Disclaimer : The information provided in this blog is for education and information purposes only.
 The statement does not intend to provide legal, financial, or professional advice.
-We try our best to make sure the information is accurate.
-However, we cannot guarantee that all content is up to date or fits every situation.

 back